amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

 Constants
 ---------

 Here the user can define and name constants to be used in other sections of the input file.
 Note that if a name is repeated the last read value will be retained and all others will be overwritten.
-See `Named Times`_ for specifying time units other than seconds.

 .. code-block:: xml